Public administration: 1940s: Administrative theory

-1950s - 1970s
+1950s–1970s: Expansion and reform

 During the 1950s, the United States experienced prolonged prosperity and solidified its place as a world leader.
-Public Administration experienced a kind of heyday due to the successful war effort and successful post-war reconstruction in Western Europe and Japan.
-Government was popular as was President Eisenhower.
+Public administration experienced a kind of heyday due to the successful war effort and successful post-war reconstruction in Western Europe and Japan.
+The government was popular, as was President Eisenhower.
 In the 1960s and 1970s, the government itself came under fire as ineffective, inefficient, and largely a wasted effort.
-The costly American intervention in Vietnam along with domestic scandals including the bugging of Democratic Party headquarters (the 1974 Watergate scandal) are two examples of self-destructive government behavior that alienated citizens.
+The costly Vietnam War and domestic scandals, including the bugging of Democratic Party headquarters (the 1974 Watergate scandal), are two examples of self-destructive government behavior that alienated citizens.

 The costly Vietnam War alienated U.S. citizens from their government.
 Pictured is Operation Arc Light, a U.S. bombing operation.

 There was a call by citizens for efficient administration to replace ineffective, wasteful bureaucracy.
 Public administration would have to distance itself from politics to answer this call and remain effective.
 Elected officials supported these reforms.
 The Hoover Commission, chaired by University of Chicago professor Louis Brownlow, examines the reorganization of government.
 Brownlow subsequently founded the Public Administration Service (PAS) at the university, an organization that provided consulting services to all levels of government until the 1970s.

-Concurrently, after World War II, the entire concept of public administration expanded to include policymaking and analysis, thus the study of "administrative policy making and analysis" was introduced and enhanced into the government decision-making bodies.
-Later on, the human factor became a predominant concern and emphasis in the study of public administration.
-This period witnessed the development and inclusion of other social sciences knowledge, predominantly, psychology, anthropology, and sociology, into the study of public administration (Jeong, 2007).
+Concurrently, after World War II, the entire concept of public administration expanded to include policymaking and analysis; thus, the study of "administrative policy making and analysis" was introduced and integrated into government decision-making bodies.
+Later on, the human factor became a predominant concern and a focus of emphasis in the study of public administration.
+This period witnessed the development and incorporation of knowledge from other social sciences, predominantly psychology, anthropology, and sociology, into the study of public administration (Jeong, 2007).
 Henceforth, the emergence of scholars such as Fritz Morstein Marx, with his book The Elements of Public Administration (1946), Paul H. Appleby Policy and Administration (1952), Frank Marini 'Towards a New Public Administration' (1971), and others that have contributed positively in these endeavors.